pubsubio/pubsub-processing/README.md

 # pubsub-processing

 ## Requirements
-* This library requires the [JSON.simple library](http://code.google.com/p/json-simple/) for encoding/decoding JSON messages.
+* This library requires the [JSON-processing library](https://github.com/agoransson/JSON-processing) to be installed.

 ## Install
-* TODO bullet list for installing the processing library in Processing IDE
+* TODO bullet list for installing the processing library in Processing IDE.

 ## Getting started